aphp/redcap-helmchart/README.md

 ### Init Job

-If you choose to automatically install REDCap using your community credentials whith this chart, an Kubernetes Job called `init-job` will be automatically fired during the chart's installation process, in order to call the `/install.php` script, with the `auto=1` parameter.
+If you choose to automatically install REDCap using your community credentials with this chart, an Kubernetes Job called `init-job` will be automatically fired during the chart's installation process, in order to call the `/install.php` script, with the `auto=1` parameter.
 This is a convenience script allowing a fresh REDCap installation to be readily available once the chart is installed.

 **Note** : The auto-install feature doesn't fully configure the REDCap installation, hence you'll need to do those post-installation actions in the REDCap Control Center as soon as possible :
 - Set the `REDCap base URL`
 - Set the `Local Server File Storage` path to `/edocs`
 - Set an authentication method
-- Checks that the CronJobs were called (you can manually lauch one if the Kubernetes CronJob dedicated to this task hasn't run yet)
+- Checks that the CronJobs were called (you can manually launch one if the Kubernetes CronJob dedicated to this task hasn't run yet)
 - Launch the `Configuration Check`

 ### Administration Cronjob